All You Have to Know About Uber Cleaning Fee

 How much can you get?

 $150: This is the maximum amount of money you can get when your request for an uber cleaning fee is approved.
-Usually, this sum is provided to you in cases of vomit, urine, blood or other bodily fluids that are spread on the inside of your car.
+Usually, this amount is provided to you in cases such as vomiting, urinating, and blood or other bodily fluids caused by Uber passengers on the inside of your vehicle.

-$100: You will get this money in cases of small bodily fluid mess.
-If the client has stained some surfaces that are hard to clean, most probably you will be reimbursed with $100, too.
+$80: You will get this money in cases of small bodily fluid mess.
+If the client has stained some surfaces that are not easy to clean, most probably you will be reimbursed with $80.

-$25: This sum has been recently introduced, and it is usually provided for small, ordinary types of mess, such as food.
+$20: This sum has been recently introduced, and it is usually provided for small, ordinary types of messes, such as food or drink spills.

 When can the cleaning fee be declined?